Pemphigus vulgaris: Treatment

-Corticosteroids and other immunosuppressive medications have historically been employed to reduce pemphigus symptoms, yet steroids are associated with serious and long-lasting side effects and their use should be limited as much as possible.
+Corticosteroids and other immunosuppressive medications have historically been employed to reduce pemphigus symptoms, yet steroids are associated with serious and long-lasting side effects, and their use should be limited as much as possible.
 Intravenous immunoglobulin, mycophenolate mofetil, methotrexate, azathioprine, and cyclophosphamide have also been used with varying degrees of success.

 An established alternative to steroids is monoclonal antibodies such as rituximab, which are increasingly being used as first-line treatment.
 In the summer of 2018, the FDA granted full approval to rituximab for this application, following a successful fast-track evaluation.
 In numerous case series, many patients achieve remission after one cycle of rituximab.
-Treatment is more successful if initiated early on in the course of disease, perhaps even at diagnosis.
-Rituximab treatment combined with monthly IV immunoglobulin infusions has resulted in long-term remission with no recurrence of disease in 10 years after treatment was halted.
+Treatment is more successful if initiated early on in the course of the disease, perhaps even at diagnosis.
+Rituximab treatment combined with monthly IV immunoglobulin infusions has resulted in long-term remission with no recurrence of disease for 10 years after treatment was halted.
 This was a small trial study of 11 patients with 10 patients followed to completion.

 Due to the successful use of rituximab, an anti-CD20 monoclonal treatment, in managing this disease, other anti-CD20 drugs such as ocrelizumab, veltuzumab, and ofatumumab have been explored as potential treatments.

-Key companies in Pemphigus Vulgaris therapeutics include Principia Biopharma, Topas Therapeutics and Argenx BVBA.
+Key companies in pemphigus vulgaris therapeutics include Principia Biopharma, Topas Therapeutics, and Argenx BVBA.
 Rituximab demonstrated superior efficacy compared to mycophenolate mofetil in a Phase III clinical trial, results of which were published in 2021.